Weekend Getaway to Charlotte, North Carolina

-Upon arrival, they presented us with a small “eye opener” made of Orange Juice with Lavender Syrup.
-Nice!
-For breakfast, Peyton chose the House-Made Granola and Berry Parfait and I, the Goat Lady Dairy Sandy Creek Cheese Omelet, from a specialty menu.
-My omelet, made with local goat cheese, gets an A+ for originality, though the preparation does take 15-20 minutes.
-The omelet was well worth the wait and tasted wonderful.
-The granola parfait was huge and there were an unbelievable amount of berries.
-Also, note that Evoke was voted Best Steakhouse in Charlotte in 2015.
+She chose the House-Made Granola and Berry Parfait and me, the Goat Lady Dairy Sandy Creek Cheese Omelet, from a specialty menu.
+My omelet, made with local goat cheese, gets an A+ for originality, though the preparation does take 15 to 20 minutes.
+The omelet was well worth the wait and tasted terrific.
+Peyton’s granola parfait was huge, and there was an unbelievable amount of berries.

 The King’s Kitchen